 The 7-speed DSG automatic transmission—or DQ200—is a transmission that is growing rapidly in popularity.
-A transverse dual clutch transmission, it was brought in to supercede the 6-speed “DQ250” DSG unit, and is finding itself in more and more vehicles.
+A transverse dual-clutch transmission, it was brought in to supersede the 6-speed “DQ250” DSG unit and is finding itself in more and more vehicles.
 And with that growing popularity comes a growing number of people who may fall victim to some of the faults that can occur with this transmission.

 Fortunately, there isn’t actually a huge list of faults with the DQ200.
 Unfortunately, the faults we have seen so far can be quite pricey to repair.
 But before we get into that, let’s briefly go over the differences between this transmission and its 6-speed predecessor.

 The previous 6-speed direct shift gearbox (DSG)—the DQ250—was a single chamber affair, meaning that all the components within the gearbox shared the same fluid.
 This had the disadvantage that contamination from any component within the transmission could impact any other component within the transmission.
 Considering that one such component was a dual-clutch assembly which, by its very nature, wears down and releases small amounts of debris, this isn’t exactly the best setup.

 The DQ200 made a lot of changes that brought about better efficiency and weight savings over earlier models.
 But the two most significant changes were separating the hydraulic system from the rest of the transmission and moving to a dry dual clutch assembly.

 In moving the hydraulic system—the valves and solenoids and other delicate mechanical components that are the control centre of the gearbox—into its own enclosed system, the transmission has a greatly reduced chance of suffering a fault as a result of oil contamination clogging up vital components since the only contamination that can get into that chamber would come from the components within.